 There’s also relief for existing Ally’s auto loan and home loan customers in the form of payment deferrals for up to 120 days, without late fees.
-New auto loan customers can defer their initial payment for 90 days.
+Auto loan customers can also defer payments, if needed.
 Through July 18, fees are also waived for broker-assisted trades, overnight outbound check processing and paper statements for investors.

 Bank of America

 CDs opened before March 1 can be withdrawn without penalty upon request.
-A number is listed (1-844-222-3862) for customers who might benefit from a line of credit, credit card or loan payment extension or deferral can request one through the online payment assistance portal.
-Upon request, BBVA is also waiving and refunding ATM fees charged by out-of-network banks and ATMs.
-The existing offers only apply through April 17, but this end date may be extended if needed.
+Customers who might benefit from a line of credit, credit card or loan payment extension or deferral can request one through the online payment assistance portal.
+Upon request, BBVA is also refunding overdraft fees and waiving and refunding ATM fees charged by out-of-network banks and ATMs.

 The regional bank, which has branches in eight states, including Minnesota, Kansas and Indiana has agreed to donate up to $500,000 to support communities affected by the virus.

 The McLean, Virginia-based bank has a page that’s dedicated to addressing questions and concerns related to the coronavirus.
 It’s asking customers to reach out if they’re going through a difficult financial situation.
 A message from the CEO says the bank has provided assistance by waiving fees for bank customers and doubling ATM withdrawal limits.
 The bank also agreed to dedicate $50 million to nonprofit partners who aid community members.

-Effective March 19, Chase is temporarily closing 20 percent of its locations (1,000 branches).
-The remaining branches will continue to operate, but will close early.
+Mid-March, Chase temporarily closed 20 percent of its locations (1,000 branches).
+Other branches are still open, but are closing early.
 Customers who need branch access should visit the Chase website to find the nearest open location.
 Those who need assistance as a result of the coronavirus outbreak should reach out to the bank.
 Otherwise, customers should use the Chase mobile app and its other digital features.

 Through May 31, monthly service fees for retail banking customers and early CD withdrawals penalties can be waived upon request (text “App” to 692-484).
 These fee waivers and an additional one for remote deposit capture fees can also be waived for retail bank small business customers.
 Upon request, safe deposit box fees and ATM fees for non-Citi ATMs can be temporarily waived, too.
 Like other big banks, Citi is also preventing government stimulus checks from being used to make up for negative account balances for now.

 In its branches, Citi is providing plenty of hand sanitizer and ensuring that workers are aware of health and safety guidelines released by the Centers for Disease Control and Prevention (CDC).
 Customers should use the ATM and branch locator to find out which branches have temporarily closed and which ones have adjusted their hours.

-Citizens Bank announced March 23 that it’s dedicating $5 million to aid small businesses and communities affected by the coronavirus outbreak.
+Citizens Bank says it’s dedicating $5 million to aid small businesses and communities affected by the coronavirus outbreak.
 Support will be provided through relief programs.
 Customers with cash back credit cards from the bank have the option of having all or a portion of their rewards used to help others in need.

 The bank’s resource hub with information about the coronavirus outbreak mentions changes at branches, including temporary changes in hours (Monday – Friday from 10 a.m. to 3 p.m. and Saturdays from 9 a.m. to 12 p.m. at locations normally open on weekends) and the installation of plexiglass windows to separate tellers from customers.
 Drive-up windows are still available, but branch visits must be scheduled as appointments in advance.
 Only two customers can be present in the branch lobbies at all times and employees are helping customers at teller windows one at a time.